 Miller Samuel provides appraisal services on roughly $5 billion worth of property per year in the New York City metropolitan area.
 He is also co-founder of Miller Cicero, LLC, a commercial real estate valuation firm that covers the same market area.

 He is the author of a series of market reports considered the “report of record” covering the New York City metropolitan area, South Florida, Los Angeles and Aspen that are relied on by the media, financial institutions and government agencies including the Federal Reserve, Internal Revenue Service, U.S. Department of Housing and Urban Development, the NYC Office of Management and Budget, the New York State Budget Division Economic Advisory Board and others.
 He co-authored a research paper for NYU School of Law and the NYU Wagner Graduate School of Public Service’s Furman Center for Real Estate and Urban Policy titled The Condominium v.
 Cooperative Puzzle: An Empirical Analysis of Housing in New York City, published in 2007 by the Journal of Legal Studies at the University of Chicago.
-He also developed pending home sale indices for the Washington, D.C. and Baltimore, Maryland metro areas on behalf of MRIS, the largest MLS in the U.S.
+He also developed pending home sale indices for the Washington, D.C. metro and Baltimore, Maryland metro areas on behalf of MRIS, one of the largest MLS systems in the U.S.

 Mr. Miller serves on the New York City Mayor’s Economic Advisory Panel representing the residential real estate sector and has participated in studies on valuation issues with academic institutions including New York University, Princeton University, Columbia University and Baruch College.
-He recently participated and co-authored a research paper as part of an Urban Land Institue Advisory Services Resilience Panel in Norfolk, VA.
-He is a well-regarded real estate commentator, covering US and regional housing issues in print and digital media including The New York Times, Bloomberg, The Wall Street Journal, Reuters, AP, CNBC, CNN, ABC, The Real Deal, Crain’s New York Business and others.
+He participated and co-authored a research paper as part of an Urban Land Institue Advisory Services Resilience Panel in Norfolk, VA.
+He is a well-regarded real estate commentator, coveringU.S. and regional housing issues in print and digital media including The New York Times, Bloomberg, The Wall Street Journal, Reuters, AP, CNBC, CNN, ABC, The Real Deal, Crain’s New York Business and others.

 Mr. Miller is a New York State Real Estate Instructor for both qualifying and continuing education courses as well as a New York State Real Estate Appraiser instructor for both qualifying certified general and continuing education courses.
 From 2009-2012 he interviewed a wide variety of housing and economic experts for his podcast, The Housing Helix with Jonathan Miller.
 Mr. Miller provided a monthly chart for his Economic Spotlight series for Crain’s New York from 2003-2009.
-He has been writing his Three Cents Worth column for various sites across the Curbed Network, the neighborhood and real estate site blog, since 2004.
+He has been writing his Three Cents Worth column for various sites across the Curbed Network on Vox, the neighborhood and real estate site blog, since 2004.

 Last Updated: December 28, 2016